srijan-paul/srijan-paul.github.io/injuly.in/src/index.md

 ## Ahoy,

-I'm **Srijan** – Maker of compilers, web servers, games, and other things.
+I'm **Srijan** – Maker of compilers, web servers, games, and, well, other things.

 This website is an archive of my musings and research.
 Currently, I'm into functional programming and databases.